vinithyedidi/Timbre-Frequency-Manipulator/README.txt

       interpreted as a standard harmonic progression, where each harmonic has (1/n)^n times the amplitude of the fundamental tone.

+Note: GUI.mlapp is how I designed the app, but for ease of access, I have
+      created App.m.
+If you run the code in App.m, it launches the app as intended.

 In the future, I hope to be able to improve the GUI experience, and I also want to implement Discrete Fourier Transforms to obtain a different method of synthesizing waves, as well as a Fourier Spectrum Graph to visualize